-The following provides a general overview of (i) the SEC's examination authority over registered broker-dealers and registered investment advisers, and (ii) FINRA's examination authority, as an SRO, over registered broker-dealers.
+The following provides a general overview of (i) the SEC's examination authority over registered broker-dealers and registered investment advisers, and (ii) FINRA's examination authority, as a self-regulatory organization ("SRO"), over registered broker-dealers.

-A. SEC's Examination Authority
+SEC's Examination Authority

-In general, the SEC's Office of Compliance Inspections and Examinations ("OCIE") administers the SEC's nationwide examination and inspection program.7 OCIE is located at the SEC's headquarters and in 11 Regional Offices.
+In general, OCIE administers the SEC's National Exam Program ("NEP").7 OCIE is located at the SEC's headquarters and in 11 Regional Offices.
+In general, the NEP uses a risk-based inspection and examination program that collects and analyzes data about registrants to focus its exam priorities.

-1. Examinations of Registered Broker-Dealers.
+Examinations of Registered Broker-Dealer

 Under Section 17 of the Securities Exchange Act of 1934, as amended ("Exchange Act"), the SEC has authority to conduct inspections over registered broker-dealers.
-Specifically, Section 17(b) of the Exchange Act states that "[a]ll records of persons described in [Section 17(a) of the Exchange Act] are subject at any time, or from time to time, to such reasonable periodic, special, or other examinations by representatives of the [SEC] and the appropriate regulatory agency for such persons as the [SEC] or the appropriate regulatory agency for such persons deems necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of this chapter."
-Based on the foregoing, the SEC is authorized to contors.
+Specifically, Section 17(b) of the Exchange Act states that "[a]ll records of persons described in [Section 17(a) of the Exchange Act] are subject at any time, or from time to time, to such reasonable periodic, special, or other examinations by representatives of the [SEC] and the appropriate regulatory agency for such persons as the [SEC] or the appropriate regulatory agency for such persons deems necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of this chapter.
+Based on the foregoing, the SEC is authorized to conduct examinations "at any time, or from time to time."